wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-windowsphone.md

 To get started, [download a skeleton project](https://github.com/AzureADQuickStarts/NativeClient-WindowsPhone/archive/skeleton.zip) or [download the completed sample](https://github.com/AzureADQuickStarts/NativeClient-WindowsPhone/archive/complete.zip).
 Each is a Visual Studio 2013 solution.
 You'll also need an Azure AD tenant in which you can create users and register an application.
 If you don't already have a tenant, [learn how to get one](/documentation/articles/active-directory-howto-tenant).

 ## *1. Register the Directory Searcher Application*
-To enable your app to get tokens, you’ll first need to register it in your Azure AD tenant and grant it permission to access the Azure AD Graph API:
+To enable your app to get tokens, you'll first need to register it in your Azure AD tenant and grant it permission to access the Azure AD Graph API:

 -	Sign into the [Azure Management Portal](https://manage.windowsazure.cn)
 -	In the left hand nav, click on **Active Directory**